mediamanipulation/rewards/README.md

-·         Use Spring Boot or Reat
+·         Use Spring Boot or React

 ·         Make up a data set to best demonstrate your solution